zkytony/robotdev/README.md

 ## Structure

 Each robot gets a corresponding directory.
-The directory is a designated ROS workspace for that robot.
+The directory is typically (at least contains) a designated ROS workspace for that robot.
 The robot-specific code is maintained in submodules (i.e. other repositories).
 This repository serves as the hub for all the robot-related development efforts.